Hedge funds nurse heavy losses after UPS-TNT deal collapses

-LONDON United Parcel Service's decision (UPS.N) to abandon its 5.2 billion euro (4.3 billion pounds) bid for TNT Express TNTE.AS has left hedge funds nursing potential losses of more than $700 million, as the Dutch delivery firm's shares slid.
+LONDON Jan 14 United Parcel Service's decision to abandon its 5.2 billion euro ($6.9 billion) bid for TNT Express has left hedge funds nursing potential losses of more than $700 million, as the Dutch delivery firm's shares slid.

 So-called merger arbitrage funds - which make money betting on the outcomes of corporate events including takeovers - are estimated to have owned around 30 percent of TNT shares before Monday's news European anti-trust regulators would veto it, several sources familiar with the sector said.

-With TNT shares losing half their value when the market opened and ending the day down 41 percent, funds collectively could have lost more than 540 million euros.
+With TNT shares losing half their value when the market opened and ending the day down 41 percent, funds collectively could have lost more than 540 million euros ($722 million).

 "This was one of the only large, liquid, all-cash deals in Europe right now.
 It's going to have been really painful across the street," one merger arbitrage manager who owned TNT shares before selling them on Monday morning told Reuters.

-Funds had been buying shares in TNT ever since UPS made a 5.2 billion euro play for the company last February.
+Funds had been buying shares in TNT ever since UPS made a 5.2 billion euro ($6.9 billion) play for the company last February.

 But UPS and TNT said on Monday European Union officials had told it that the EU executive Commission would veto the deal, leaving them no choice but to drop it.